teslonobo/Notebook/IBM_DataScienceCapstone/README.md

 ### Data

-Contains our cleaned data, a template capstone_pptx for our final report, and db that was created
+Contains our cleaned data, a template capstone_pptx for our final report, and a db that was created

 ### Notebooks